eponesh/c3-yandex-sdk/docs.md

 Yandex SDK API Manager for Yandex.Games

+ > Uses DOM objects, such as window and document!
+You need to turn off "Use Worker" in project settings.

  **Param: Fullscreen on start**  *(Enable Fullscreen on game start.)*

  **Param: Orientation**  *(Device orientation portrait or landscape or any.)*